You can fight back against unlawful vehicle repossession!

 There are laws designed to protect consumers, even consumers

 who fell behind on their car payments.

 These laws determine how banks and lenders can operate during repossessions, what notices they need to provide to borrowers and how they can handle sales.

 If you’re facing repossession, here’s what you need to know.

 What Should I Do If My Car is Going to Be Repossessed?

 If you think your vehicle is about to be repossessed, take these steps:

-- Remove all purchase and loan documents from the vehicle.
+- Remove all personal belongings and purchase/loan documents from the vehicle.